- What are similar homes?

 Similar homes are a group of approximately 100 homes that are similar in size to yours, similar in type (single-family homes or apartments/condos), and are located close to your home.
 When available, heat type (electric, gas, fuel oil) is included in the comparison group.
-Click here to update your Home Energy Audit.
+Update your Home Energy Audit.

 To ensure your comparison is valid, we've chosen specific homes that are nearby and have characteristics that typically lead to similar energy needs such as home size and heating source.
 And importantly, we include only homes that appear to be occupied at the time of the comparison.
 We do not include homes that appear to be empty based on low energy usage during the given period.